salvadornm/cerisse/docs/prob.md

 # PROB

-The `prob.h` file creates the namespace **PROB**, that defines th eprobelm to be solved and the methods to do it. file form one of the examples as a starting point
+The `prob.h` file creates the namespace **PROB**, that defines the probelm to be solved and the methods to do it.
+Check the file from one of the examples(LINK) as a starting point

 <figure><img src=".gitbook/assets/prob.png" alt=""><figcaption></figcaption></figure>